-No, in all these things we are more than victorious through Him who loved us. - Romans 8:37
+No, in all these things we are more than conquerors through him who loved us - Romans 8:37

 As a child, I dealt with the embarrassment of having to wear glasses and braces.
 And to make matters worse, I had problems with my hearing which required me to wear a hearing aid and affected my speech.
 You can imagine the name-calling that ensued.
 I remember one day on the way home from school, I was so frustrated that I took off my hearing aid and threw it into a ditch.
 Needless to say, my parents weren’t too happy about that.